httpwg/http-extensions/draft-ietf-httpbis-priority.md

 stream.
 It carries the identifer of the element that is being prioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.
-PRIORITY_UPDATE with a frame type of 0xF0700 is used for request streams, PRIORITY_UPDATE with a frame time of 0xF0701 is used for push streams.
+PRIORITY_UPDATE with a frame type of 0xF0700 is used for request streams, while PRIORITY_UPDATE with a frame type of 0xF0701 is used for push streams.

 The PRIORITY_UPDATE frame MUST be sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
 Receiving a PRIORITY_UPDATE frame on a